 Despite the common belief that print is dead, we believe that the physical advertisement is still very much alive and kicking.
 And they’re particularly useful when you’re growing a small business.

 Perhaps it’s a poster or a flyer that you’d like to create, where you’ll have to pay close attention to a combination of layout and concept in order to tailor it to your target audience.
-Or maybe you’re looking to raise your next round of funding and need a pitch deck to impress your future investors.
+Or maybe you’re looking to raise your next round of funding and need to create a pitch deck to impress your future investors.
 Either way, visuals can be a great help.

 Below are a handful of examples in both categories to inspire you.